fastapi/fastapi/docs/en/docs/deployment/concepts.md

 ### In a Remote Server

-When you set up a remote server (a cloud server, a virtual machine, etc.) the simplest thing you can do is to use `fastapi run`, Uvicorn (or similar) manually, the same way you do when developing locally.
+When you set up a remote server (a cloud server, a virtual machine, etc.) the simplest thing you can do is use `fastapi run` (which uses Uvicorn) or something  similar, manually, the same way you do when developing locally.

 And it will work and will be useful **during development**.